CyberSecuriTim/osticket-installation/README.md

 <h2>Installation Steps</h2>
 <p>

-  STEP 1: Create and deploy a Windows 10 virtual machine within the Azure portal(https://portal.azure.com) with at least 2 Virtual CPU cores and 8GiB of memory.
+  STEP 1: Create and deploy a Windows 10 virtual machine within the [Azure Portal](https://portal.azure.com) with at least 2 Virtual CPU cores and 8GiB of memory.

   - While creating the VM, simultaneously create a resource group for the VM to be deployed in and a new Virtual Network (Vnet).
   - Allow TCP port 3389 as an open inbound port on the created VM as this will enable an RDP (remote desktop protocol) connection to the VM in the cloud.